bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - **Set firm boundaries:** Clearly define what is achievable with the current resources.
 State these boundaries upfront to avoid misunderstandings later.
 For example, “Our team can deliver this module by the end of Q2, but not the entire project.”
 - **Propose viable alternatives:** Offer realistic options that align with the client’s objectives.
 If a client wants a complex feature quickly, suggest developing a simpler MVP (Minimum Viable Product) first.
-- **Break the project into phases:** Phased-base agreements allow for periodic reassessment and adjustment of expectations.
-This can also help in delivering incremental value to the client, making the progress tangible.

 Questions to reflect: